Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

 It's then up to the client to re-interpret the user array to populate the UI.

 ### Message History
-When the server receives a `REMEMBER` request from a client, the server is expected to forward all the messages that users have sent in the specified period, this is done through the `POPULATE` server verb.
-When sending a `POPULATE` from the server, the `WITH` parameter will house multiple message requests from the server so the client can populate its UI with the message history.
+When the server receives a `REMEMBER` request from a client, the server is expected to forward all the messages that users have sent in the specified period, this is done through the `REMIND` server verb.
+When sending a `REMIND` from the server, the `WITH` parameter will house multiple message requests from the server so the client can populate its UI with the message history.

-- ### POPULATE: Send multiple messages at once
+- ### REMIND: Send multiple messages at once
    > Required params: `WITH <array-of-messages>`

 In the `WITH` argument, seperate message requests should start, end, and be seperated using the character sequence `/*$*/` (forward slash, asterisk, dollar sign, asterisk, forward slash) like so:
 ```
-DO POPULATE
+DO REMIND
 WITH
 /*$*/
 DO SEND